 Since London Egg Bank was established in 2014, we have consistently delivered some of the highest success rates in the UK in multiple age groups and for a range of treatments from egg donation to egg freezing.

 We continue to pioneer new treatments and support an active research programme that drives innovation and clinical excellence.

-In a recently published large study from London Egg Bank involving 559 consecutive recipients of frozen-thawed donor eggs (2017 – 2019), we have reported a live birth rate of 37.9% per embryo transfer.
-Estimates of cumulative live birth rates after three embryo transfers exceed 60%.
+In a published large study from London Egg Bank involving 559 consecutive recipients of frozen-thawed donor eggs (2017 – 2019), we have reported a cumulative live birth rates exceeded 60%.

 Altogether almost 1000 babies have been born from the use of frozen donor and own eggs at London Egg Bank (as per July 2021).

 In almost all circumstances we only transfer one embryo in each treatment cycle.
 We are confident that transferring just one embryo will not compromise your chance of pregnancy and will reduce the risks to you and your baby from multiple pregnancies.
 Our goal is to give you the highest chance of success with the lowest associated risk.

 Our overall cumulative pregnancy rate from a single cohort of donated eggs is 70% after two embryo transfers.
 See table below.

 For further clarity, please note that a proportion (10-15%) of these pregnancies will not lead to successful deliveries.
 Therefore based on our current data the overall live birth rate will be nearer to 60%.